Just letting you know that these chewy, soft, chocolate-mint avocado cookies are sponsored by my awesome friends over at Rubbermaid®!

 A-L-S-O, these cute little containers are affordable AND space efficient.
 But, if your cookie-receiver lives in a tiny kitchen (like yours truly HELLO) and can’t find the extra storage once said cookies are DEVOURED?
 They’re TOTALLY DISPOSABLE.

 Cute tins.
-Cute cookies <— I mean, they’re a variation on the classic thumbprint cookie, which just SOUNDS ADORABLE.
+Cute avocado chocolate cookies <— I mean, they’re a variation on the classic thumbprint cookie, which just SOUNDS ADORABLE.

 So much cute for your Christmas cookie loving self.